DanielleDaly/portfolio-project-4/README.md

 **Wireframes:** These were created for mobile, tablet and desktop screens in order to create a consistent design across all pages of the website, taking into account the user experience on different devices.

 **Typography:** Two different fonts were used across the website.
-These were taken from google fonts.
+These were taken from Google Fonts.
 'Montserrat' has been used for all the headings and buttons and 'Poppins' has been used for the majority of the website content.
-The font weight used is 400, with a font weight of 600 used in certain areas where text needs to stand out more such as for subheadings.
+The font weight used is 400, with a font weight of 600 used in certain areas where text needs to stand out more such as for sub-headings.

 **Color:** The color scheme is simple and clean, using only 3 main colours.
-The colours used are a beige color for the background (#f7f1e9), a purple color for the navbar, headings and buttons (rgb(114,63,95)) and a mustard yellow color used mainly in the hover state (gb(255,203,112)).
-The purple color is also used with a different opacity rgba(114,63,95,0.1) in the comments section of the recipes page for contract. the colors used contrast with one another and text is easy to read.
-The same colors are used across all pages of the website in order to create a positive response for the user.
-The Logo has been sytled in the same colors also.
+The colours used are a beige color for the background, a purple color for the navbar, headings and buttons and a mustard yellow color used mainly in the hover state.
+The purple color is also used with a different opacity in the comments section in the full-recipe to add contrast.
+The colors used compliment one another and also provide contrast.
+Text on the website is clearly visible and easy to read.
+The same colors are used across all pages of the website in order to create a positive user experience.
+The Logo has been styled in the same colors as the main web pages.

 **Images:** Images are used for each recipe on the website.
-This is to evoke an emotional response in the user and to grab their interest and to intice them into finding out more.
-The Hero Image also contains animation as well as the images on the individual recipes.
-The images used were downloaded from Pexels.
+This is to evoke an emotional response in the user, to grab their atttention and encourage them to find out more.
+The Hero Image contains animation as do the recipe images on the full-recipe.

-Icons: Icons have been used as part of the design for this website for a few key items.
-This is another way to facilitate the user to help them navigate the page effectively and to easily find the required information.
-Icons are used for the cooking time (clock icon), the number of people served by a recipe(people icon), the number of likes (heart icon) and comments.
-The ions used in the Easy Eats website comes from fontawesome.
+**Icons:** Icons have been used as part of the design for this website for a few key items.
+This is another way to facilitate the user to help them navigate the pages of the website effectively and to easily find the required information.
+Icons are used for the cooking time (clock icon), the number of people served by a recipe (people icon), the number of likes a recipe has received (heart icon) and for comments (speech bubble icon).

 ## Existing features